Dulles International Airport station

 Washington Dulles International Airport station (commonly Dulles International Airport or Dulles Airport) is a Washington Metro station at Dulles International Airport in Loudoun County, Virginia, U.S., on the Silver Line.
 After years of delays, the station opened on November 15, 2022.
 The station was originally planned to be underground but was built as an above-ground station next to daily parking garage 1.

 The station is connected to the Main Terminal using the existing pedestrian tunnel which connects the hourly and daily parking lots and parking garage 1 to the baggage claim level of the airport terminal; the tunnel is equipped with moving sidewalks.

 History

-A Washington Metro station had been considered for Dulles since at least 1969.
+A Washington Metro station had been considered for Dulles since at least 1959, when the airport and access road were under construction.
 A 1971 engineering study suggested an underground station, with the top of the rail 28 feet below a parking lot.
 Formal plans were not made until 2002, with the first phase of the project commencing in 2004.